Seahawk China Dynamic Fund Cuts Stake in FinVolution Group American depositary shares, each representing five ordinary shares (FINV)

-Fintel reports that Seahawk China Dynamic Fund has filed a 13G/A form with the SEC disclosing ownership of 71.55MM shares of FinVolution Group American depositary shares, each representing five Class A ordinary shares (FINV).
-This represents 8.37% of the company.
+Fintel reports that Seahawk China Dynamic Fund has filed a 13G/A form with the SEC disclosing ownership of 65.10MM shares of FinVolution Group American depositary shares, each representing five Class A ordinary shares (FINV).
+This represents 7.62% of the company.

-In their previous filing dated March 2, 2022 they reported 108.34MM shares and 13.15% of the company, a decrease in shares of 33.96% and a decrease in total ownership of 4.78% (calculated as current - previous percent ownership).
+In their previous filing dated February 3, 2023 they reported 71.55MM shares and 8.37% of the company, a decrease in shares of 9.01% and a decrease in total ownership of 0.75% (calculated as current - previous percent ownership).

 The projected annual revenue for FinVolution Group American depositary shares, each representing five ordinary shares is $13,065MM, an increase of 23.18%.
 The projected annual EPS is $9.65, an increase of 15.93%.